|

 be swapped.
 If a letter is not mapped (i.e. no stecker is used for

-that letter), the letter is known to be Self-Steckered.
+that letter), the letter is said to be Self-Steckered.

 See below for more information.